 - The Nth Degree - Every Nth bullet to hit an enemy will rebound toward another enemy.

-- Sharing is Caring - Copies your shield to Deathtrap.
+- Sharing is Caring - Copies Gaige's shield to Deathtrap.

 - Make it Sparkle - Shooting Deathtrap with an elemental weapon grants him bonus damage of that element on following melee attacks.

-- With Claws - Digistructs claws and swipes twice at an enemy, dealing damage based on the number of Anarchy stacks you have and stealing health based on how low your health is.
+- With Claws - Digistructs claws and swipes twice at an enemy, dealing damage based on the number of Anarchy stacks Gaige has and stealing health based on how low her health is.
 Requires at least one Anarchy stack and consumes one stack.

 Kreig - The Psycho

-Kreig, the Psycho is the sixth playable class.
-He will be added to the game post release via DLC.
+Kreig, the Psycho, is the sixth playable class.
+In order to play as Kreig, the player must acquire him via DLC.

 With Kreig, health will not regenerate like the other characters.
 Instead, one will have to kill enemies to regenerate it fully.
 Gearbox has stated that this is intentionally a challenge to master, yet one can pull off very strong attacks to be successful Most of his skill focuses on his buzz axe, for both melee and ranged use.